ericseppanen/crates_io_analyzer/README.md

 I really hope this doesn't come across as an attack on crates.io or Rust.
 I think the Rust ecosystem is amazing, and I have a huge amount of respect for the Rust developers and the crates.io team, and I can only express my thanks for building an amazing set of tools, and fostering an amazing community.

-But it makes me sad that it's this hard to validate the provenance of source code bundles on crates.io.
+But it makes me sad that it's this hard to validate the provenance of source files in published crates.
 I wish that there was a robust set of best practices around crate publishing, and there was some way to nudge developers to follow those best practices.

-I expect that these sort of questions will be asked within large companies' security teams, when they consider how they will adopt Rust, and how they should regard tools that download freely from crates.io.
+I expect that these sort of questions will be asked within large companies' security teams, when they consider how they will adopt Rust, Cargo, and crates.io.

 I would like to start a conversation with the crates.io team, to better understand the situation and find out if there's anything that could be done to improve the state of things.
 As a starting point I would love to see crates.io raise the visibility of some publishing quality issues: